Center for Information Technology Research in the Interest of Society

 In recognition of their early cornerstone commitment to the CITRIS initiative and their ongoing generous support of CITRIS, the Berkeley component of the four-campus CITRIS collaboration has been named the Dado & Maria Banatao Institute @ CITRIS Berkeley.

-Initiatives: CITRIS research is focused on five major initiatives that promise to bring significant benefits to California, to the U.S. and to the world.
+Initiatives: CITRIS research is focused on four major initiatives that promise to bring significant benefits to California, to the U.S. and to the world.

-The CITRIS Data and Democracy Initiative (DDI) explores the evolving, dynamic relationships between digital media—including Internet and mobile applications, social media, video games, and large datasets—and democratic practice—including online deliberation, participatory decision-making, fair access, and diverse representation.
-Our goal is to enhance individual and collective awareness, understanding, and action for people of all backgrounds on critical social, political, and economic issues.
-DDI creates tools for research and civic engagement to improve the lives of the people of California and around the world.
+The CITRIS Data and Democracy Initiative (DDI) develops tools to support dynamic relationships between digital media and democratic practices, such as the use of innovative mobile, Internet and social media applications, to facilitate online deliberation, participatory decision-making, and rapid mobilization.
+DDI seeks to enhance individual and collective awareness, understanding, and engagement for people of diverse backgrounds on critical social, political, and economic issues.
+Visit http://democracy.citris-uc.org.